rhizoome/git-darcs/README.md

 ```

 We can now either pull the `a new feature`-patch into `dms-track` or we can
-create a temporary `dms-stage` so it is easier to cleanup after the
+create a temporary `dms-stage` so it is easier to clean up after the
 merge-request has been accepted.
 Note `git-darcs clone` will copy git-remotes
 from the source, so you can push into your fork if it is set up.